Speech-Interaction-Technology-Aalto-U/itsp/Transmission/Design_goals.md

 used for storing speech signals (such that distance refers to distance in *time*). {cite:p}`backstrom2017speech`

-In particular, aspects of quality which we can be included in our design goals are for example:
+In particular, aspects of quality which can be included in our design goals are for example:

--   *Acoustic quality* in the sense that the the reproduced acoustical signal should be similar to the original signal (measured for example in terms of signal to noise ratio or a perceptually weighted variant thereof).
+-   *Acoustic quality* in the sense that the reproduced acoustical signal should be similar to the original signal (measured for example in terms of signal to noise ratio or a perceptually weighted variant thereof).